dotnet/docs-maui/docs/platform-integration/appmodel/permissions.md

 | [StorageRead](xref:Microsoft.Maui.ApplicationModel.Permissions.StorageRead)             | ✔️     | ❌   | ❌      | ❌    |
 | [StorageWrite](xref:Microsoft.Maui.ApplicationModel.Permissions.StorageWrite)           | ✔️     | ❌   | ❌      | ❌    |
 | [Vibrate](xref:Microsoft.Maui.ApplicationModel.Permissions.Vibrate)                     | ✔️     | ❌   | ❌      | ❌    |

+> [!IMPORTANT]
+> The [StorageRead](xref:Microsoft.Maui.ApplicationModel.Permissions.StorageRead) and [StorageWrite](xref:Microsoft.Maui.ApplicationModel.Permissions.StorageWrite) permissions will always return <xref:Microsoft.Maui.ApplicationModel.PermissionStatus.Granted> on Android API 33+.
+This is because the underlying Android `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` permissions are no longer available from API 33.

 If a permission is marked as ❌, it will always return <xref:Microsoft.Maui.ApplicationModel.PermissionStatus.Granted> when checked or requested.